HardlyDifficult/Tutorials/Quaternions.md

 #### 3.3.4) Math for Quaternion Lerp

 In Unity, you should use the method above.
-However, for the interested, below is how the lerp may be calculated.
+However, for the interested, below is how the Lerp may be calculated.

 ```csharp
 // Define terms